drobotik/eav/docs/eav.md

 ![Magento way](./eav.png)
 [Link to diagram](https://miro.com/app/board/uXjVMDWBzBU=/?share_link_id=625279004139)

-### CLI app
-The Symfony app utilizes DBAL migration commands.
-The CLI app is primarily used for executing migrations.

 ### Connection
 The CLI app relies on a database connection and utilizes Doctrine DBAL for establishing connections.<br />